 Mark’s approach is to help clients achieve reality-based solutions that are supportive of their long-term goals, needs, and interests.
 Although Mark is based in Seattle, he offers virtual on-line mediation for people throughout Washington State.

-Mark is a Fellow of the American Academy of Matrimonial Lawyers, which reflects recognition in the area of family law and meeting exacting standards.
-Mark was rated among the “Top 25” Family Law attorneys in Washington by Washington Law & Politics Magazine in 2009.
-He has received numerous awards and honors, including the 2018 “President’s Award” from Collaborative Professionals of Washington, the 2005 “Attorney of the Year” award from the Family Law Section of the Washington State Bar Association, the “Super Lawyer” designation from Washington Law and Politics magazine annually since 2007, the highest possible rating by the website Avvo, recognition by Best Lawyers in America in 3 distinct areas, and an “AV” (preeminent) peer-review rating by Martindale-Hubbell.
+Mark is a divorce financial analyst, so he has skills to better help his clients address the important financial considerations in divorce.
+He is a Fellow of the American Academy of Matrimonial Lawyers, which reflects recognition in the area of family law and meeting exacting knowledge and ethics standards.
+Mark was rated among the “Top 25” Family Law attorneys in Washington by Washington Law & Politics Magazine in 2009, and has received numerous awards and honors, including the 2018 “President’s Award” from Collaborative Professionals of Washington, the 2005 “Attorney of the Year” award from the Family Law Section of the Washington State Bar Association.
+He has been designated as a “Super Lawyer” by Washington Law and Politics magazine annually since 2007, has the highest possible rating on the website Avvo, is recognized by Best Lawyers in America in 3 distinct areas, and has an “AV” (preeminent) peer-review rating in Martindale-Hubbell.

-Mark has taught and written extensively about divorce and about dispute resolution, including as a contributor to journals and books.
+Mark has taught and written extensively about divorce and about dispute resolution, and has been a contributor to journals and books.
 Mark lives in Seattle with his wife and loves to ride his bicycle.